-Stanford researchers conducted a study to measure the effect of lying on a group of participants.
-Acknowledging dishonest acts made physical tasks such as working out or helping someone move feel more taxing.
+Stanford researchers conducted a study to measure the effect of lying on a group of participants who said dishonest acts made physical tasks, such as working out or helping someone move, feel more taxing.
 In addition, deceptive participants suggested that hills seemed steeper and distances seemed farther.

 Deceptive thoughts may activate parts of your brain tied to perception and vision in the same way as when you are physically weighed down.
-This can lead to physical overexertion, exhaustion and stress.
-Therefore, the heavier the lie you’re dealing with, the heavier those bench presses may feel.
+This can lead to physical overexertion, exhaustion, and stress.
+Therefore, the heavier the lie you carry, the heavier those bench presses may feel.

 There are many methods to be deceptive.
 At the heart of these methods is the intention to be deceptive.
 Some lie to be protective – lie to guard the liar from a perceived danger.
 Some, to be heroic – lie to protect others from danger.
 Others lie in a playful manner – lie to enhance a story.
 For others, it’s about ego – lie to help the liar prevent embarrassment.
 As things get darker, some lie for gainful purposes – lie to benefit the liar or to be malicious – lie to hurt others.

 Research shows that an electroencephalogram (EEG) and the fMRI may achieve results of 87% accuracy.
 However, both test are intrusive (the examinee is connected extensively to medical instruments or is inserted into a large tube).
 Both methods are costly, require expensive equipment and extensive training to operate.
 For these reasons, neither is a viable solution.